 Because of the extra steps involved, and the increase in strength – cold rolled steel is more expensive than hot rolled steel.

 Cold rolled steel is going to be stronger overall than hot rolled steel.
 Note that cold rolled steel has grains, while hot rolled steel does not.
 This is important because cold rolled steel is going to be strongest when it’s laid with the grain, and is significantly weaker against the grain.
 Because hot rolled steel has no grain, there is no difference in strength depending on its orientation.

 Another big factor in whether to use hot or cold rolled metal will depend on what construction processes you’re planning on using to affix the metal, and what function it’s going to play in your project.

-If you’re planning on machining your materials further for your project then be very cautious with cold rolled steel.
+If you’re planning on machining your materials further for your project, be very cautious with cold rolled steel.
 Cutting it the wrong way can cause warping, or otherwise damage the structural integrity of the metal if you’re not careful.
 This is a big contrast to hot rolled metal, which does not experience any sort of warping when machined because of its lack of grain.
-If you’re planning on welding, both hot and cold rolled metals will weld just fine – but keep in mind that cold rolled metal will take on the appearance, and some of the other characteristics of hot rolled metal after being welded.
+If you’re planning on welding, both hot and cold rolled metals will weld just fine – but keep in mind that cold rolled metal will take on the appearance and some of the other characteristics of hot rolled metal after being welded.

 Contact Tampa Steel for More Information on Hot or Cold Rolled Steel

 This article illuminates the basic differences between hot and cold rolled steel.
 For more in-depth information, consult with experts in the steel field.
 The team of friendly professionals at Tampa Steel and Supply has decades of experience and can help answer any questions regarding rolled steel or other steel and metal concerns–from stainless steel sheets and pipes to sheet metal and aluminum tubing.
-Pick up the phone today to get a head start on your steel related projects.
+Pick up the phone today to get a head start on your steel-related projects.